T0MGithub/maritime/docs/routing-engines.md

 # Routing Engines

 Different web-frameworks support routing in different ways - for example a wildcard in a traditional express-style router would look like `/file/*`, however in the official KoaJS router the syntax for a wildcard would look like `/file/(.*)`.
 Each routing style has advantages and disadvantages, which is why Maritime has routing engines.
+Routing engines can be loaded globally to Maritime, or specifically to each router in order support the routing syntax you want to use.
 By default, Maritime uses [maritime-standard-routing](https://github.com/t0mgithub/maritime-standard-routing) for the routing engine which enables express-style routing.

 ## Engines for Maritime